ThirumlaDevi/document-manager-assessment/README.md

 1. Run `direnv allow` to approve the local `.envrc` variables.
 2. `$ pipenv install -r requirements/local.txt`.
    - If Python 3.11 is not the default Python version on your system you may need to explicitly create the virtual environment (`$ python3.11 -m venv .venv`) prior to running the install command.
-3. `$ pipenv run python manage.py makemigrations` to create separate migration files for any model changes
+3. `$ pipenv run python manage.py makemigrations file_version` to create separate migration files for any model changes
-4. `$ pipenv run python manage.py migrate` to create the database and respective tables in default database
+4. Create the database and respective tables in the default sqlite3 database using following commands:
+`$ pipenv run python manage.py migrate file_versions`

 5. Django doesn't create plsql database automatically, hence follow the following commands in psql command line for local development
 ```
 CREATE DATABASE chunk_data;